Piping Plover - 2015 Season Summary

-In 2014, there were eight simultaneous piping plover breeding pairs in Prince Edward Island National Park (PEINP).
-This is two more breeding pairs since 2013 and is higher than the average number found in PEINP in the last five years (5.4) but still lower than the historical average (15.2) of breeding pairs present between 1987 and 2013.
+In 2015 there were four simultaneous piping plover breeding pairs in Prince Edward Island National Park.
+This is four less breeding pairs than found in the 2014 season.
+This is also lower than the historical average (14.3) of breeding pairs present between 1987 and 2014.

-Sixteen birds were observed on June 4th during the annual index count.
-Throughout the season, there were 13 nest attempts which yielded 44 eggs.
-Three nests were successful in hatching nine chicks.
-Six chicks fledged, giving a fledging rate of 0.75 chicks per pair, much lower than the targeted productivity of 1.65.
-Of the 10 unsuccessful nesting attempts, flooding was the main cause of loss (3), with predation accounting for 2 losses, and nest abandonment due to inclement weather (buried in blowing sand) the cause of one lost nest.
-Unknown causes accounted for the remaining 4 unsuccessful nest, although flooding was expected to be the cause for two unknowns and predation the cause of one.
+7 birds were located during the annual index count on June 4.
+Throughout the season, there were 7 nest attempts which yielded 21 eggs.
+Four nests were successful in hatching 14 chicks.
+10 chicks fledged, giving a fledging rate of 2.5 chicks per pair, which is higher than the targeted productivity of 1.65.
+Of the 3 unsuccessful nesting attempts flooding was the cause of one loss, with suspected predation accounting for the additional two losses.

 For more information or to report plover sightings please call our administration office at (902) 672-6350.
 Hours of operation are Monday to Friday from 8:30 a.m. to 4:30 p.m.